jakoblind/investing-in-bitcoin/README.md

 # How to invest in Bitcoin
-This document is for people who are interested in investing in Bitcoin but don't know where to get started.
-This document is WIP
+These are my personal opinions and is not financial advice.
+This document is WIP.

 ## How to buy and store
 ### Choose an exchange for buying